kennedy0527/KTube/README.md

 also I'm a music lover, so I made this app for myself to listen Youtube music video more convenient and also ad free !!

-some code is pretty ugly I know, so feel free to give some advice to me :D
+some code is pretty ugly I know, so feel free to give some advices to me :D

+# Credits

+Youtube URL extraction algorithms are inspired by [youtube-dl Project]('https://github.com/ytdl-org/youtube-dl)